yvf/rust-ldap3/README.md

 * __sync__ (enabled by default): Synchronous API support.

+* __gssapi__ (disabled by default): Kerberos/GSSAPI support.
+This feature needs Clang and its development libraries (for `bindgen`), as well as the Kerberos development libraries.
+On Debian/Ubuntu, that means `clang-N`, `libclang-N-dev` and `libkrb5-dev`.
+  It should be clear from these requirements that GSSAPI support uses FFI to C libraries;
+  you should consider the security implications of this fact.

 * __tls__ (enabled by default): TLS support, backed by the `native-tls` crate, which uses a platform-specific TLS backend.
 This is an alias for __tls-native__.

 * __tls-rustls__ (disabled by default): TLS support, backed by the Rustls library.